bakame-php/uri-parser-benchmarks/README.md

 This is a work in progress.
 Feel free to update or improve the tests.
 It will help everyone get better compliant RFC3986 URI parser.

-**Of note: we are only testing URI parser NOT URI validation which is a different topic**.
+**Of note: we are only testing URI parsing capabilities NOT URI validation which is a whole different topic**.

 Tested implementations
 -------